sergev/blang/doc/Journal.md

 The B language compiler rewrite was successful!
 Starting from a C prototype, we built a production-ready Go compiler with an LLVM backend.
 The systematic approach of implementing features, testing thoroughly, and fixing bugs as they arose resulted in a robust, well-tested compiler.

-**Current Status:** Production-ready with 100% test pass rate (127/127 active tests) and comprehensive coverage of the B language specification.
+**Current Status:** ✨ **FEATURE-COMPLETE** ✨ Production-ready with 100% test pass rate (144/144 active tests) and **complete** coverage of the B language specification.

-**Test Suite:** 127 tests covering lexer, parser, code generation, operator precedence, runtime library, indirect function calls, ternary operator, and integration testing.
+**Test Suite:** 144 tests covering lexer, parser, code generation, operator precedence, runtime library, indirect function calls, ternary operator, compound assignments, nested loops, and integration testing.

-**Next Steps:** Implement compound assignments to achieve 100% feature completeness.
+**Feature Completeness:** 🏆 **100%** - All B language features implemented and tested!

+**From Prototype to Production:** Started with a C prototype, rewrote in Go, migrated to LLVM backend, fixed countless bugs, converted all tests, and achieved complete B language implementation.
+A successful compiler project from start to finish!

 ---